alebausa/meatball-starter/README.md

 ## User stories MVP

-- User can hit play button and see the game screen
+- User can hit the Start button and see the game screen
 - User can move right and left
 - User can increase when it collides with food
 - User can decrease when it collides with poison